modcomlearning/shop/README.md

 ## Step 11
-### Move to Single Activity.kt and put below code that sends the amount and phone number to an API
+### Move to Single Activity.kt and put below code that sends the amount and phone number to an API, Endpoint- (https://modcom.pythonanywhere.com/mpesa_payment)

 ```